Prospective Graduate Students

 For a regular student status, a student with a Grade Point Average (GPA) of 3.00 or higher (on a 4.0 scale) for the last 60 semester hours may be granted regular admission status.
 A higher GPA is expected of doctoral candidates; please contact the specific program area of interest for more information.

-Occasionally, a domestic graduate student is admitted on provisional status if the GPA for the last 60 semester hours is between 2.75 and 2.99.
-Upon completion of no fewer than 9 credit hours of coursework, the Program Area Coordinator and/or Department Head may recommend that the student be admitted as a regular student.
+Occasionally, a graduate student is admitted on provisional status if the GPA for the last 60 semester hours is between 2.75 and 2.99.
 Provisional student status is allowed for no more than 12 semester credit hours.
 While on provisional status, a student must earn a GPA of at least 3.00.
 Students on provisional status are ineligible for financial aid from the department.
-International students are not eligible for provisional status.

 Does your department admit applicants for a spring semester?